-If you want to make sure that your carport or RV cover is resilient and durable, you need to install the right roof.
+If you want to make sure that your metal carport or steel RV cover is resilient and durable, you need to install the right roof.
 That’s why we have the following three roof styles to choose from!

 A regular roof style is a traditional roof shape with a triangle top and curved edges.
 This style is best for people who live in areas with extreme sunlight and minimal rain.